Montana To FCC: You Can't Stop Us From Protecting Net Neutrality - Slashdot

 This is a good attempt to start re-exerting states rights.
 The Federal government has over stepped their authority by co-opting powers that should be the purview of the State governments.
 The Federal government has done this using Federal regulations and laws that states are required to adopt or face being penalized.
 And the penalty is always losing federal money.
 A State that refuses to abide by the Federal Highway speed limits faces losing the federal money traditionally used to maintain the federal highw

 Re:That might not stop them.
-(Score:4, Interesting)
+(Score:5, Interesting)

 However, the government offices will still want internet, so *somebody* will be providing it - and now who do you suppose will be the ones getting more favorable consideration in future legislation and other government dealings?